 The Discretionary Fund

-The Discretionary Fund received the following assets of the estate: intellectual property rights, all wearing apparel, £100,000, and accumulated income earned by the fund's assets.
-The Discretionary Fund is to be held for a "Perpetuity Period" which will last until 21 years after the death of the last surviving descendant of his late Majesty King George VI who was living on the date of Princess Diana's death.
+The Discretionary Fund received the following assets of the estate: intellectual property rights, all wearing apparel, £100,000 ($160,000), and accumulated income earned by the fund's assets.
+The Discretionary Fund is to be held for a "Perpetuity Period" to last until 21 years after the death of the last surviving descendant of his late Majesty King George VI.
+The descendant had to be living on the date of Princess Diana's death.

 King George VI was the father of Queen Elizabeth II, grandfather of Prince Charles, great-grandfather of Prince William and Prince Harry, and the subject of the 2010 movie, The King's Speech.